MultiTonic/thinking-dataset/docs/02b_DATABASE.md

 ## Conclusion

 Using a database in the "Dark Thoughts" thinking-dataset project provides significant benefits in terms of data management, integrity, and performance.
 It enables efficient handling of large data volumes, ensuring quick and accurate storage, retrieval, and manipulation.
 The database enforces data integrity and consistency, preventing duplication and anomalies.
 It supports scalability, managing increasing data volumes without performance degradation.
 Detailed logs enhance traceability and accountability, while optimized query performance ensures faster data retrieval for time-sensitive analyses and model training.
-Despite some complexity and maintenance, the advantages of using a database far outweigh the drawbacks, making it essential for the project's architecture.
+Despite some complexity and maintenance requirements, the advantages of using a database far outweigh the drawbacks, making it essential for the project's architecture.